edvineshagh/Sitecore.Strategy.Scheduler/README.md

 		   executionPriority="..."
            interval="..." />

-## `name` attribute##
+## `name` attribute ##
 The `name` attribute is a unique agent identifier.
 If omitted, then the `type` is used as the agent identifier.
-If multiple agents are defined with the same name, then a sequential numeric value is  appended to the name to insure a uniqueness.
-This name is visible in `/Data/logs/SchedulerAgentsLastRun.log` file, which is used to keep track of last execution run time in the event the web worker process is recycled.
-The log file path is configured in `Sitecore.Strategy.Schedulre.config` file under `scheduling/agentExecutionRepository`.
+If multiple agents are defined with the same name, then a sequential numeric value is  appended to the name to insure uniqueness.
+This name is visible in the `/Data/logs/SchedulerAgentsLastRun.log` file, which is used to keep track of last execution run time in the event the web worker process is recycled.
+The log file path is configured in `Sitecore.Strategy.Schedulre.config` file under `scheduling/agentExecutionRepository` node.

-## `type` and `method` attribute##
+## `type` and `method` attribute ##
-The `type` attribute is the agent type that shall be used for schduler, and the `method` specifies the method name that shall be invoked.
+The `type` attribute is the agent type that shall be used by the scheduler mediator, and the `method` specifies the method name that mediator shall invoke.
 These two attributes are required.

 ## `executionPriority` attribute ##
-The `executionPriority` is an optional property that handles the execution order of agents.
+The `executionPriority` is an optional attribute that handles the execution order of agents.
 The `executionPriority` is an integer value that is assigned to agents based on their ordinal position (starting from 0).
 If multiple agents are scheduled to run at a specific time, then they are executed in the order specified by this property.
 The execution order can be changed by either changing the order in which agents are defined within the configuration file or by explicitly specifying the execution order.
 Agents are executed from smallest to the largest execution priority value.
 Negative values for this property are permitted.

 ## `interval` attribute ##
 As mentioned, the interval is extended from this: